 Traditionally, pet pain management involves pain medication such as NSAIDs, opioids, and nerve blocks.
 While we do use these effective forms for pain relief during and after procedures, we also offer some alternatives to give you and your pet some options.
-Beyond traditional pain meds, we offer pet laser therapy, pet acupuncture, and herbal therapy for pets, too.
-Alternative pet pain management helps treat a range of conditions including:
+Beyond traditional pain meds, we offer pet laser therapy, and herbal therapy for pets, too.
+Alternative cat and dog pain relief helps treat a range of conditions including:

 - Post-surgical recovery